I sing the body electric,

 The eye—that soul of the face!

-My windows my eyes—
+My windows my eyes—life-lit eyes, gray eyes,

-the immeasurable meaning of his black eyes—
+The immeasurable meaning of his black eyes,

-Waking or sleeping of the lids.
+Waking or sleeping of the lids,

 Drop and tympan of the ears,